opentaps/open-climate-investing/dao/README.md

 - Should Reputation tokens be "staked" so each person can only work on a few projects at the same time, and do not spread themselves too thin to earn income?
 - Should those who voted on the wrong answer lose Reputation tokens?
 - How quickly should Reputation tokens expire?
 Is 2% per month reasonable (half life of 36 months)?
+- Should Activity tokens expire to discourage hoarding?
+What is a reasonable rate?
 - How to keep Judges honest and agreeable to working together?
 - How to prevent collusion and bad behavior, possibly off chain?
 - Do we need a separate token for general standing in the community, or is the 2x Reputation + 1x Activity tokens count sufficient?
 - What is the right combination of Reputation and Activity tokens to determine general standing in the community?
+- Should Administrators be voted in, or just based on their Reputation and Activity tokens?
+If the latter, what happens if a big holder who suddenly goes quiet?